Dave Bowman (footballer, born 1964)

 David Bowman (born 10 March 1964) is a Scottish football coach and former player.
 In a 12-year career with Dundee United he played in the 1987 UEFA Cup Final and won the 1993–94 Scottish Cup.
 At United he was also a three time Scottish Cup runner up.

 He also played for Heart of Midlothian, Coventry City, Raith Rovers and Forfar Athletic as well as having a spell in Hong Kong with Yee Hope FC.
-He played six times for the Scotland national football team and was a non-playing squad member at UEFA Euro 1992.
+He played six times for the Scotland national team and was a non-playing squad member at UEFA Euro 1992.
 Since 2007 he has worked as a community coach at Dundee United.

 Early life

 Dave Bowman was born in Royal Tunbridge Wells, Kent, England on 10 March 1964.
 He is the son of Scottish footballer Andy Bowman, formerly of Chelsea and Heart of Midlothian (Hearts), who was playing for Tonbridge at the time of his son's birth.
 The family subsequently moved to Edinburgh, where Dave grew up.
 He played youth football for Salvesen Boys Club before signing for his father's former club, Hearts, in June 1980.